Elomunait/ML-Workflow-On-Amazon-SageMaker/README.md

 # ML-Workflow-On-Amazon-SageMaker

-This project demonstrates how to build a Machine Learning (ML) workflow on **Amazon SageMaker** to automate the process of training, deploying, and monitoring models for a fictional company called Scones Unlimited.
+This project demonstrates how to build a **Machine Learning (ML) workflow** on **Amazon SageMaker** to automate the process of training, deploying, and monitoring models for a fictional company called **Scones Unlimited**.

 ## Project Overview

-The main goal of this project is to create an ML workflow for Scones Unlimited, an organization delivering scones using drone technology.
-The ML model predicts whether a drone's image contains a scone or not.
-The workflow built on **Amazon SageMaker** encompasses several stages, including data preprocessing, model training, and real-time inference using endpoints.
+You have been hired as a **Machine Learning Engineer** by Scones Unlimited, a logistics company focused on scone delivery.
+Your task is to build and deploy an **image classification model** that can help route delivery vehicles more efficiently by detecting which kind of vehicle delivery drivers have, in order to route them to the correct loading bay and orders.
+This model will allow Scones Unlimited to optimize their delivery operations by assigning delivery professionals who have a bicycle to nearby orders and giving motorcyclists orders that are farther can help Scones Unlimited optimize their operations.

+The project includes:

+- Building a scalable, safe image classification model.
+- Deploying the model on **AWS SageMaker**.
+- Integrating the model with **AWS Lambda** and **Step Functions**.
+- Monitoring the deployed model using **SageMaker Model Monitor** to detect drift or degraded performance over time.

 ## Table of Contents
 - [Project Overview](#project-overview)